The name of the layers of the earth's atmosphere. Upper layers of the atmosphere. Composition of the Earth's atmosphere

 Troposphere

-The lower part of the atmosphere, up to a height of 10-15 km, in which 4/5 of the entire mass of atmospheric air is concentrated, is called the troposphere.
-It is typical for it that the temperature here falls with height by an average of 0.6°/100 m (in some cases, the temperature distribution along the vertical varies over a wide range).
-The troposphere contains almost all the water vapor in the atmosphere and almost all clouds form.
+The lower part of the atmosphere, up to a height of 10-15 km, in which 4/5 of the total mass of atmospheric air is concentrated, is called the troposphere.
+It is characteristic that the temperature here drops with height by an average of 0.6°/100 m (in some cases, the vertical temperature distribution varies widely).
+The troposphere contains almost all of the atmospheric water vapor and produces almost all of the clouds.
 Turbulence is also highly developed here, especially near the earth's surface, as well as in the so-called jet streams in the upper part of the troposphere.

-The height to which the troposphere extends over every place on Earth varies from day to day.
-In addition, even on average, it is different under different latitudes and in different seasons of the year.
-On average, the annual troposphere extends over the poles to a height of about 9 km, over temperate latitudes up to 10-12 km and over the equator up to 15-17 km.
-The average annual air temperature near the earth's surface is about +26° at the equator and about -23° at the north pole.
-At the upper boundary of the troposphere above the equator, the average temperature is about -70°, over the north pole in winter about -65°, and in summer about -45°.
+The height to which the troposphere extends over each location on Earth varies from day to day.
+In addition, even on average it varies at different latitudes and in different seasons of the year.
+On average, the annual troposphere extends over the poles to a height of about 9 km, over temperate latitudes up to 10-12 km and above the equator up to 15-17 km.
+The average annual air temperature at the earth's surface is about +26° at the equator and about -23° at the north pole.
+At the upper boundary of the troposphere above the equator, the average temperature is about -70°, above the North Pole in winter about -65°, and in summer about -45°.

 The air pressure at the upper boundary of the troposphere, corresponding to its height, is 5-8 times less than at the earth's surface.
-Therefore, the bulk of atmospheric air is located in the troposphere.
-The processes occurring in the troposphere are of direct and decisive importance for the weather and climate near the earth's surface.
+Consequently, the bulk of atmospheric air is located in the troposphere.
+The processes occurring in the troposphere are directly and decisively important for the weather and climate at the earth's surface.

-All water vapor is concentrated in the troposphere, which is why all clouds form within the troposphere.
-The temperature decreases with altitude.
+All water vapor is concentrated in the troposphere and that is why all clouds form within the troposphere.
+Temperature decreases with altitude.

-The sun's rays easily pass through the troposphere, and the heat that the Earth heated by the sun's rays radiates accumulates in the troposphere: gases such as carbon dioxide, methane, and water vapor retain heat.
+The sun's rays easily pass through the troposphere, and the heat that radiates from the Earth, heated by the sun's rays, accumulates in the troposphere: gases such as carbon dioxide, methane and water vapor retain heat.
 This mechanism of warming the atmosphere from the Earth, heated by solar radiation, is called the greenhouse effect.
-It is because the Earth is the source of heat for the atmosphere that the temperature of the air decreases with height.
+Precisely because the source of heat for the atmosphere is the Earth, the air temperature decreases with height

 The boundary between the turbulent troposphere and the calm stratosphere is called the tropopause.
-Here, fast moving winds called "jet streams" are formed.
+This is where fast-moving winds called "jet streams" form.

-It was once assumed that the temperature of the atmosphere also drops above the troposphere, but measurements in the high layers of the atmosphere showed that this is not so: immediately above the tropopause, the temperature is almost constant, and then begins to increase.
+It was once assumed that the temperature of the atmosphere falls above the troposophere, but measurements in the high layers of the atmosphere have shown that this is not so: immediately above the tropopause the temperature is almost constant, and then begins to increase.
 Strong horizontal winds blow in the stratosphere without forming turbulence.
-The air of the stratosphere is very dry and therefore clouds are rare.
-So-called mother-of-pearl clouds are formed.
+The air in the stratosphere is very dry and therefore clouds are rare.
+So-called nacreous clouds are formed.

-The stratosphere is very important for life on Earth, since it is in this layer that there is a small amount of ozone that absorbs strong ultraviolet radiation that is harmful to life.
+The stratosphere is very important for life on Earth, as it is in this layer that there is a small amount of ozone, which absorbs strong ultraviolet radiation that is harmful to life.
 By absorbing ultraviolet radiation, ozone heats the stratosphere.

 Stratosphere

-Above the troposphere up to a height of 50-55 km lies the stratosphere, characterized by the fact that the temperature in it, on average, increases with height.
+Above the troposphere to an altitude of 50-55 km lies the stratosphere, characterized by the fact that the temperature in it, on average, increases with height.
 The transition layer between the troposphere and stratosphere (1-2 km thick) is called the tropopause.

 Above were data on the temperature at the upper boundary of the troposphere.
-These temperatures are also characteristic of the lower stratosphere.
-Thus, the air temperature in the lower stratosphere above the equator is always very low; moreover, in summer it is much lower than above the pole.
+These temperatures are also typical for the lower stratosphere.
+Thus, the air temperature in the lower stratosphere above the equator is always very low; Moreover, in summer it is much lower than above the pole.

 The lower stratosphere is more or less isothermal.
-But, starting from a height of about 25 km, the temperature in the stratosphere rapidly increases with height, reaching maximum, moreover, positive values (from +10 to +30 °) at an altitude of about 50 km.
-Due to the increase in temperature with height, turbulence in the stratosphere is low.
+But, starting from an altitude of about 25 km, the temperature in the stratosphere quickly increases with altitude, reaching maximum positive values at an altitude of about 50 km (from +10 to +30°).
+Due to the increase in temperature with altitude, turbulence in the stratosphere is low.

-There is very little water vapor in the stratosphere.
-However, at altitudes of 20-25 km, very thin, so-called mother-of-pearl clouds are sometimes observed at high latitudes.
-During the day they are not visible, but at night they seem to glow, as they are illuminated by the sun below the horizon.
+There is negligible water vapor in the stratosphere.
+However, at altitudes of 20-25 km, very thin, so-called nacreous clouds are sometimes observed in high latitudes.
+During the day they are not visible, but at night they appear to glow, as they are illuminated by the sun below the horizon.
 These clouds are made up of supercooled water droplets.
-The stratosphere is also characterized by the fact that it mainly contains atmospheric ozone, as mentioned above.
+The stratosphere is also characterized by the fact that it mainly contains atmospheric ozone, as mentioned above

 Mesosphere

-Above the stratosphere lies a layer of the mesosphere, up to about 80 km.
-Here the temperature drops with height to several tens of degrees below zero.
+Above the stratosphere lies the mesosphere layer, up to approximately 80 km.
+Here the temperature drops with altitude to several tens of degrees below zero.
 Due to the rapid drop in temperature with height, turbulence is highly developed in the mesosphere.
-At heights close to the upper boundary of the mesosphere (75-90 km), there are still a special kind of clouds, also illuminated by the sun at night, the so-called silver clouds.
-It is most likely that they are composed of ice crystals.
+At altitudes close to the upper boundary of the mesosphere (75-90 km), another special kind of clouds are observed, also illuminated by the sun at night, the so-called noctilucent ones.
+They are most likely composed of ice crystals.

-At the upper boundary of the mesosphere, the air pressure is 200 times less than at the earth's surface.
-Thus, the troposphere, stratosphere and mesosphere together, up to a height of 80 km, contain more than 99.5% of the total mass of the atmosphere.
-The overlying layers contain a negligible amount of air
+At the upper boundary of the mesosphere, air pressure is 200 times less than at the earth's surface.
+Thus, in the troposphere, stratosphere and mesosphere together, up to an altitude of 80 km, lies more than 99.5% of the total mass of the atmosphere.
+The overlying layers account for a negligible amount of air

-At an altitude of about 50 km above the Earth, the temperature begins to fall again, marking the upper boundary of the stratosphere and the beginning of the next layer - the mesosphere.
+At an altitude of about 50 km above the Earth, the temperature begins to fall again, marking the upper limit of the stratosphere and the beginning of the next layer, the mesosphere.
 The mesosphere has the coldest temperature in the atmosphere: from -2 to -138 degrees Celsius.
-Here are the highest clouds: in clear weather, they can be seen at sunset.
-They are called noctilucent (luminous at night).
+The highest clouds are also located here: in clear weather they can be seen at sunset.
+They are called noctilucent (glowing at night).

 Thermosphere

 The upper part of the atmosphere, above the mesosphere, is characterized by very high temperatures and is therefore called the thermosphere.
-However, two parts are distinguished in it: the ionosphere, which extends from the mesosphere to heights of the order of a thousand kilometers, and the outer part lying above it - the exosphere, passing into the earth's corona.
+However, two parts are distinguished in it: the ionosphere, extending from the mesosphere to altitudes of the order of a thousand kilometers, and the outer part lying above it - the exosphere, which turns into the earth's corona.

-The ionosphere, as the name itself says, is characterized by a very strong degree of air ionization - the content of ions here is many times greater than in the underlying layers, despite the strong overall rarefaction of the air.
+The ionosphere, as the name itself says, is characterized by a very strong degree of ionization of the air - the ion content here is many times greater than in the underlying layers, despite the strong general rarefaction of the air.
 These ions are mainly charged oxygen atoms, charged nitric oxide molecules, and free electrons.
 Their content at altitudes of 100-400 km is about 1015-106 per cubic centimeter.

-In the ionosphere, several layers, or regions, are distinguished with maximum ionization, especially at altitudes of 100-120 km and 200-400 km.
-But even in the intervals between these layers, the degree of ionization of the atmosphere remains very high.
+Several layers, or regions, with maximum ionization are distinguished in the ionosphere, especially at altitudes of 100-120 km and 200-400 km.
+But even in the spaces between these layers, the degree of ionization of the atmosphere remains very high.
 The position of the ionospheric layers and the concentration of ions in them change all the time.
-Sporadic accumulations of electrons with a particularly high concentration are called electron clouds.
+Sporadic collections of electrons with particularly high concentrations are called electron clouds.

 The electrical conductivity of the atmosphere depends on the degree of ionization.
-Therefore, in the ionosphere, the electrical conductivity of air is generally 1012 times greater than that of the earth's surface.
+Therefore, in the ionosphere, the electrical conductivity of air is generally 1012 times greater than that of the earth’s surface.
 Radio waves experience absorption, refraction and reflection in the ionosphere.
-Waves longer than 20 m cannot pass through the ionosphere at all: they are already reflected by electron layers of low concentration in the lower part of the ionosphere (at altitudes of 70-80 km).
+Waves with a length of more than 20 m cannot pass through the ionosphere at all: they are reflected by electron layers of low concentration in the lower part of the ionosphere (at altitudes of 70-80 km).
 Medium and short waves are reflected by the overlying ionospheric layers.

-It is due to reflection from the ionosphere that long-range communication at short waves is possible.
-Multiple reflections from the ionosphere and the earth's surface allow short waves to propagate in a zigzag manner over long distances, skirting the surface of the globe.
-Since the position and concentration of the ionospheric layers are continuously changing, the conditions for absorption, reflection and propagation of radio waves also change.
-Therefore, reliable radio communication requires continuous study of the state of the ionosphere.
-Observations on the propagation of radio waves are precisely the means for such research.
+It is due to reflection from the ionosphere that long-distance communication on short waves is possible.
+Multiple reflections from the ionosphere and the earth's surface allow short waves to travel in a zigzag manner over long distances, bending around the surface of the globe.
+Since the position and concentration of ionospheric layers are constantly changing, the conditions for absorption, reflection and propagation of radio waves also change.
+Therefore, for reliable radio communications, continuous study of the state of the ionosphere is necessary.
+Observations of the propagation of radio waves are precisely the means for such research.

-In the ionosphere, auroras and a glow of the night sky close to them in nature are observed - a constant luminescence of atmospheric air, as well as sharp fluctuations in the magnetic field - ionospheric magnetic storms.
+In the ionosphere, auroras and the glow of the night sky, which is close in nature to them in nature, are observed - constant luminescence of atmospheric air, as well as sharp fluctuations in the magnetic field - ionospheric magnetic storms.

 Ionization in the ionosphere owes its existence to the action of ultraviolet radiation from the Sun.
-Its absorption by atmospheric gas molecules leads to the appearance of charged atoms and free electrons, as discussed above.
-Fluctuations in the magnetic field in the ionosphere and auroras depend on fluctuations in solar activity.
-Changes in solar activity are associated with changes in the flux of corpuscular radiation coming from the Sun into the Earth's atmosphere.
-Namely, corpuscular radiation is of fundamental importance for these ionospheric phenomena.
+Its absorption by molecules of atmospheric gases leads to the formation of charged atoms and free electrons, as discussed above.
+Magnetic field fluctuations in the ionosphere and auroras depend on fluctuations in solar activity.
+Changes in solar activity are associated with changes in the flow of corpuscular radiation coming from the Sun into the earth's atmosphere.
+Namely, corpuscular radiation is of primary importance for these ionospheric phenomena.

-The temperature in the ionosphere increases with height to very high values.
+The temperature in the ionosphere increases with altitude to very high values.
 At altitudes of about 800 km it reaches 1000°.

-Speaking about the high temperatures of the ionosphere, they mean that particles of atmospheric gases move there at very high speeds.
-However, the air density in the ionosphere is so low that a body located in the ionosphere, such as a flying satellite, will not be heated by heat exchange with air.
-The temperature regime of the satellite will depend on the direct absorption of solar radiation by it and on the return of its own radiation to the surrounding space.
+When we talk about high temperatures in the ionosphere, we mean that particles of atmospheric gases move there at very high speeds.
+However, the air density in the ionosphere is so low that a body located in the ionosphere, for example a flying satellite, will not be heated by heat exchange with the air.
+The temperature regime of the satellite will depend on its direct absorption of solar radiation and on the release of its own radiation into the surrounding space.
 The thermosphere is located above the mesosphere at an altitude of 90 to 500 km above the Earth's surface.
-The gas molecules here are highly scattered, they absorb X-rays and the short-wavelength part of ultraviolet radiation.
-Because of this, the temperature can reach 1000 degrees Celsius.
+Gas molecules here are highly scattered and absorb X-rays and short-wavelength ultraviolet radiation.
+Because of this, temperatures can reach 1000 degrees Celsius.

-The thermosphere basically corresponds to the ionosphere, where ionized gas reflects radio waves back to the Earth - this phenomenon makes it possible to establish radio communications.
+The thermosphere basically corresponds to the ionosphere, where ionized gas reflects radio waves back to Earth, a phenomenon that makes radio communications possible.

 Exosphere

-Above 800-1000 km the atmosphere passes into the exosphere and gradually into interplanetary space.
-The velocities of gas particles, especially light ones, are very high here, and due to the extremely rarefied air at these heights, particles can fly around the Earth in elliptical orbits without colliding with each other.
-In this case, individual particles can have velocities sufficient to overcome the force of gravity.
+Above 800-1000 km, the atmosphere passes into the exosphere and gradually into interplanetary space.
+The speeds of movement of gas particles, especially light ones, are very high here, and due to the extreme rarefaction of the air at these altitudes, the particles can fly around the Earth in elliptical orbits without colliding with each other.
+Individual particles can have speeds sufficient to overcome gravity.
 For uncharged particles, the critical speed will be 11.2 km/sec.
-Such especially fast particles can, moving along hyperbolic trajectories, fly out of the atmosphere into outer space, "escape", and dissipate.
+Such especially fast particles can, moving along hyperbolic trajectories, fly out of the atmosphere into outer space, “escape”, and dissipate.
 Therefore, the exosphere is also called the scattering sphere.

-It is predominantly hydrogen atoms that escape, which is the dominant gas in the highest layers of the exosphere.
+Mostly hydrogen atoms, which are the dominant gas in the highest layers of the exosphere, escape.

-It has recently been assumed that the exosphere, and with it the earth's atmosphere in general, ends at altitudes of the order of 2000-3000 km.
-But observations from rockets and satellites have given rise to the idea that hydrogen escaping from the exosphere forms a so-called terrestrial corona around the Earth, extending to more than 20,000 km.
-Of course, the density of gas in the Earth's corona is negligible.
-For every cubic centimeter, there are on average only about a thousand particles.
-But in interplanetary space, the concentration of particles (mainly protons and electrons) is at least ten times less.
+Recently it was assumed that the exosphere, and with it the Earth’s atmosphere in general, ends at altitudes of about 2000-3000 km.
+But from observations by rockets and satellites, it appears that hydrogen escaping from the exosphere forms what is called the Earth's corona around the Earth, extending to more than 20,000 km.
+Of course, the density of gas in the earth's corona is negligible.
+For every cubic centimeter there are on average only about a thousand particles.
+But in interplanetary space the concentration of particles (mainly protons and electrons) is at least ten times less.

-With the help of satellites and geophysical rockets, the existence in the upper part of the atmosphere and in near-Earth outer space of the Earth's radiation belt, which begins at an altitude of several hundred kilometers and extends for tens of thousands of kilometers from the earth's surface, has been established.
+With the help of satellites and geophysical rockets, the existence in the upper part of the atmosphere and in near-Earth space of the Earth's radiation belt, starting at an altitude of several hundred kilometers and extending tens of thousands of kilometers from the earth's surface, has been established.
 This belt consists of electrically charged particles - protons and electrons, captured by the Earth's magnetic field and moving at very high speeds.
 Their energy is on the order of hundreds of thousands of electron volts.
-The radiation belt constantly loses particles in the earth's atmosphere and is replenished by fluxes of solar corpuscular radiation.
+The radiation belt constantly loses particles in the earth's atmosphere and is replenished by flows of solar corpuscular radiation.

 atmosphere temperature stratosphere troposphere

-The gaseous envelope that surrounds our planet Earth, known as the atmosphere, consists of five main layers.
+The gaseous envelope surrounding our planet Earth, known as the atmosphere, consists of five main layers.
 These layers originate on the surface of the planet, from sea level (sometimes below) and rise to outer space in the following sequence:

 • Troposphere;